 3) Seminar: The seminar component consists of a weekly 2-hour seminar meeting, with required readings and discussions structured and led by the two faculty members and frequently featuring presentations by experts in different aspects of real estate transactions.
 In some weeks, there will be individual or smaller-group meetings instead of the full-class seminar meetings.

 Prerequisites: As prerequisites for the course, students must have taken 2 or more of the following 6 courses: Land Finance and Transfer, Conveyancing, Real Estate Transactions, Taxation of Property, Land Use, Landlord-Tenant, and Bankruptcy.
 The more prerequisites you have taken, the better, and Professors Baker and Stonefield strongly urge students to take (and will give preference in selection to students who have taken or will take) Land Finance and Transferand Conveyancing).
 In addition, students must have successfully completed 32 hours of law studies.

 Credits: 4-credits includes Seminar and Field Placement

 Spots available: 10

-Application: The application period for particpation in the Spring 2015 Real Estate Practicum will open September, 2014.
+Application: Accepting applications for the Spring 2015 Real Estate Practicum.

 Application Requirements: Resume, writing sample, transcript, and Real Estate Practicum application.